james-door/cv/src/personalProjectsMarkup/website.md

 }
 ```
 ### Navigation bar and button
 The navigation bar on the left of the project pages takes up too much space for small displays.
 The navigation column has the property `css•position: fixed` so that it will stay fixed as the user navigates the page.
-Due to this if the vertical margins are small enough it will overlap with the rest of the body.
-To address  this, I added the below media query which will not display it when the width is equal to or below `css•1200px`.
+Due to this, if the vertical margins are small enough, it will overlap with the rest of the body.
+To address  overlap, I added the below media query which will not display the navigation bar when the width is equal to or below `css•1200px`.

- Additionally, when the display is not tall enough or when the browser window is resized, parts of the header may become inaccessible, espeically on longer project pages.
+ Additionally, when the display is not tall enough or when the browser window is resized, parts of the header may become inaccessible, especially on longer project pages.
 To deal with this I added the property `css•overflow: auto` to the navigation bar's class.

 ```CSS {numberLines: 122,filePath:{path:'cv/src/styles/project.module.css',link:'https://github.com/james-door/cv/blob/main/src/styles/project.module.css'}}
 @media (max-width: 1200px) {